Grevillea: Species

-There are over 350 species which are endemic to Australia.
-Five other species are endemic to areas outside Australia.
-Three of these (G. exul, G. gillivrayi, and G. meisneri) are endemic to New Caledonia, while G. elbertii and G. papuana are endemic to Sulawesi and New Guinea respectively.
+There are over 380 species which are endemic to Australia.
+15 other species are endemic to areas outside Australia.
+Ten of these are endemic to New Caledonia, while G. elbertii and G. papuana are endemic to Sulawesi and New Guinea respectively.
 Two other species, G. baileyana and G. glauca, occur in both New Guinea and Queensland.

 Distribution and habitat

 Grevilleas grow in most habitats, although few grow in alpine areas, in swamps or saline soils.
-Most species are endemic to Australia but three species grow in New Guinea, (G. papuana is endemic), three are endemic to New Caledonia and one species (G. elbertii) is endemic to Sulawesi in Indonesia.
+Most species are endemic to Australia but four species grow in New Guinea, (G. papuana is endemic), ten are endemic to New Caledonia and one species (G. elbertii) is endemic to Sulawesi in Indonesia.

 Ecology

-Grevilleas are good bird-attracting plants.
-Honeyeaters in particular are common visitors.
-They are also used as food plants by the larvae of some Lepidoptera species, including the dryandra moth and Pieris rapae (small butterfly or cabbage white butterfly).
+Pollination

+Many animals rely on the pollen and nectar from grevilleas as a source of food, in particular, insects and birds.
+Generally, the insect-pollinated species tend to be white, whereas the bird-pollinated species are varying shades of red, pink and other bright hues.